StevenBlack/intl/readme.md

 When VFP is started, the VFP system settings are the default settings of these `SET` commands.
-To use the Windows system settings when VFP is started, place the following line in your VFP CONFIG.FPW configuration file:
+To use the Windows system settings when VFP is started, place the following line in your VFP `config.fpw` configuration file:

 ```